 The Graduate School allows a maximum of three courses to count towards both the undergraduate and graduate degrees.
-The MA degree requires 9 units (including ECON 401).
+The MA degree requires 9 units.
 At most three units of these can be used to satisfy the 45 units required by WCAS to obtain an undergraduate degree.